How to Guarantee Tickets to Ghibli Park in Nagoya

 The Vessel Hotel Campana Nagoya package is offered via Viator.

-Like the Klook package this is a 2-day, one night package which includes a return bullet train trip from Tokyo, a one-day ticket to Ghibli Park Grand Warehouse (access between 11-12 on one day of your tour – check your confirmation for which day exactly as the website contradicts itself) – and, a night’s accommodation at the 3-star Vessel Hotel Campana Nagoya.
+Like the Klook package this is a 2-day, one-night package including a return bullet train trip from Tokyo, a one-day ticket to Ghibli Park Grand Warehouse (access between 11-12 on one day of your tour – check your confirmation for which day exactly as the website contradicts itself) – and, a night’s accommodation at the 3-star Vessel Hotel Campana Nagoya.

 It says it’s available for parties of up to four – although, watch out as when you try and book it, you’ll discover that means two adults (or children 12 and older), one child aged 6-11 and one infant, not two adults and two older kids.